 Community Health Needs Assessment Every three years, Wake County and a community of partners (area hospitals, UWGT, etc.) conduct a comprehensive community examination through the Community Health Needs Assessment (CHNA) process.
 Youth Thrive participates as a steering committee representative to ensure youth participation and perspectives.

 Building Community Resilience (BCR) and the Pair of Aces Framework Initiative Youth Thrive is a part of the planning team and “learning community” regarding the BCR framework and potential applications and opportunities for Wake County.
-This is a JRE led and supported initiative and is connected to the social determinants of health and ACEs efforts.

 Population Health Task Force The Wake County Board of Commissioners established a Population Health Task Force that works to improve the county's overall health and well-being.
 The plan will focus on policies and strategies to support healthy communities, active lifestyles, and thriving residents.